tttppp/ragl/rules.md

 ## 2.1 New signups

-2.1.1 New players have until September 25th 23:59 UTC+0 to send the registration info.
+2.1.1 New players have until April 21st to send the registration info.

-2.1.2 Registration takes place through Discord (https://discord.me/openra, the primary channel of communication; use #ragl or send a private message to @netnazgul), email (OpenRA.RAGL@Gmail.com) or in a relevant forum thread.
+2.1.2 Registration takes place through Discord (https://discord.gg/JyHZFbw, the primary channel of communication for RAGL or send a private message to @anjew), email (OpenRA.RAGL@Gmail.com) or in a relevant forum thread.

 2.1.3 Registration info must include the following:
-Nickname that will be used throughout the season;
+* Nickname that will be used throughout the season;
 * 3-lettered initials for tagging replays (i.e. SoScared = SOS);
 * Country of origin and timezone expressed in UTC (see http://www.timeanddate.com);
 * OpenRA discord name (Discord is the primary channel for communication, discord account ID is used by league maintenance automation);